getodk/docs/odkx-src/survey-using.rst

     :alt: Order by TableID
     :class: device-screen-vertical

- - Order by **Name**: The forms list will get ordered accordingto the Name
+ - Order by **Name**: The forms list will get ordered according to the Name

    .. image:: /img/survey-using/Name.*
     :alt: Order by Name